gazebosim/docs/contributing.md

 1. **Fork the Ignition library** you want to contribute to.
 This will create your own personal copy of the library.
 All of your development should take place in your fork.
-   - An important thing to do is create an remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
-This way, you can always check some modification on the original repository and **always** keep your fork repository updated.
+   - An important thing to do is create a remote pointing to the [upstream remote repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
+This way, you can always check for modifications on the original repository and **always** keep your fork repository up to date.

 1. **Choose a base branch.** If your changes will break API or ABI, then base your new branch off of `master`.
 If your changes don't break